Celebrate Your Wedding Day

 Please feel free to contact me to check my availability, get a quote or simply find out more information.

-& Advice
+Tips & Advice

 What Happens at a Humanist Wedding Ceremony?

-- Introduction and welcoming of guests
+• Introduction and welcoming of guests

-- Memorial for significant others and/or the lighting of a memorial candle
+• Memorial for significant others and/or the lighting of a memorial candle

-- Your “love story”
+• Your “love story”

-- Words on love and marriage
+• Words on love and marriage

-- Legal declaration of no impediment
+• Legal declaration of no impediment

-- Legal vows " the I do's"
+• Legal vows – i.e., the "I do's"

-- Exchange of couple’s personal vows or promises to each other
+• Exchange of couple’s personal vows or promises to each other

-- Exchange of rings
+• Exchange of rings

-- Couples are pronounced married and maybe share a cheeky kiss!
+• Couples are pronounced married and maybe share a cheeky kiss!

-- Signing the HSE Marriage Registration Form
+• Signing of the HSE Marriage Registration Form

-- Some closing words
+• Some closing words

 Interspersed with these elements, is music, which can be live or recorded, along with readings delivered by family or friends.
 And of course, you can add a couple of ceremony enhancements or rituals.

-Can we Personalise our Wedding Ceremony?
+Can we Personalise our Humanist Wedding Ceremony?

 What Wedding Ceremony Rituals can we Include?

-Different wedding rituals or enhancements can be sprinkled throughout your ceremony - normally 2 to 3.
-You should choose rituals that resonate with you both.
-For instance, some couples give thanks to their parents by presenting them with a gift or a rose.
-Perhaps you’d like to celebrate your two families coming together by having family members light your outer unity candles or have your guests warm your rings with their good wishes, before you exchange them.
+For instance, some couples like to give thanks to their parents by presenting them with a gift or a rose.
+Perhaps you’d prefer to celebrate your two families coming together by having family members light your outer unity candles.
+Alternatively, have your guests warm your rings with their good wishes, before you exchange them.

 Who can Take Part in our Wedding Ceremony?

 Anyone you wish to include in your ceremony can take part.
-Be they your own children, family members, friends or even your pets.
+Be they your children, family members, friends or even your pets.
 I will guide you through the numerous meaningful ways in which they can be involved.

 Can we Remember Family or Friends with a Memorial?